Best Things to Do in Suzhou: 3-Day Itinerary For First-Timers (2025)

 🏷️ Ticket Price: From 70 to 80 ¥.
 Make sure to bring your Passport to purchase tickets.

-Located on the Northwest side of the Gusu District, the Humble Administrator’s Garden is the most impressive in Suzhou, which means that it’s also the most crowded with tourists.
+Located on the Northwest side of the Gusu District, the Humble Administrator’s Garden is the most impressive in Suzhou, making it also the most crowded with tourists.

 Plan to visit early in the morning on weekdays to avoid peak season and National Holidays.
 In this way, you will experience the Garden as it’s supposed to be: with calm, silence, and plenty of space to soak in the beauty all around you.

-If you’ve never visited a classic Chinese garden, you’ll be touched by how perfectly the nature around you blends with the architectural elements of the garden: pavilions, rockeries, stone bridges, and pathways.
+If you’ve never visited a classic Chinese garden, you’ll be touched by how perfectly the natural surroundings blend with the garden’s architectural elements: pavilions, rockeries, stone bridges, and pathways.
 It truly feels like you’ve stepped into a painting.

 2. Suzhou Museum

-Located right beside the Humble Administrator’s Garden, the Suzhou Museum is a must-see due to its distinctive design and architectural structure.
+Located right beside the Humble Administrator’s Garden, the Suzhou Museum is a must-see for its distinctive design and architecture.

-The exhibition’s display is impressive, featuring around 30,000 pieces that include cultural relics, calligraphy, and paintings.
+The exhibition’s display is impressive, featuring around 30,000 pieces, including cultural relics, calligraphy, and paintings.
 However, the museum’s structure and design are the aspect that draws all the attention.

 Designed by Chinese-American architect I.M.
 Pei, the external structure reflects Suzhou’s architectural style, featuring elements such as waterways and courtyards, presented with a modern twist.